bbhunter/hacker-scoper/README.md

 - **Automation friendly**: Use the `-ch`/`--chain-mode` argument to disable the fancy text decorations and output only the in-scope assets.
 Hacker-scoper also supports input from stdin.

-- **Compatible**: Hacker-Scoper is compatible with Windows, Linux, MacOS and Android in all architectures.
+- **Compatible**: Hacker-Scoper is compatible with Windows, Linux and MacOS in all architectures.

 - **Flexible**: For any companies with vaguely defined scopes, you can enable or disable scope wildcard/CIDR parsing using the command-line argument `-e`/`--explicit-level`.